digitalservicebund/mitra-frontend/README.md

 ./run.sh init
 ```

-The hooks are supposed to help you to:
+The hooks are supposed to help to:

 - commit properly formatted and linted source code only (and not break the build otherwise)
 - write [conventional commit messages](https://chris.beams.io/posts/git-commit/)